coderholic/pyradio/docs/index.md

                         Use this if your headless server has terminated unexpectedly, and you cannot start a new one (you get a message that it is already running).

+m3u playlist handling:
+  -cvt, --convert CONVERT
+                        Convert CSV (PyRadio playlist) to M3U and vise-versa, based on the file extension of CONVERT.
+If there's no file extension, .csv is assumed.
+Accepts -y, -o, -lm (general options).
+With -o: provides the output file for the CSV to M3U conversion.
+If not specified, the same path (including the name) as the CONVERT parameter is used, replacing .csv with .m3u.
+The file extension .m3u will be automatically added if not specified.
+With -lm: specify maximum number of stations in an M3U file (default is 10,000, 0 disables it, effectively accepting any number of entries).

+General options:
+  -o, --output OUTPUT   Output file path (see specific commands for default
+                        behavior).
+  -y, --yes, --force    Assume yes to all prompts (dangerous: overwrites files
+                        without confirmation, etc.).
+  -lm, --limit LIMIT    Use LIMIT as a maximim value of accected items.

 ```